Attend

 Responding to the Moderator Invitation

-Formal letters of invitation are sent by e-mail from the CSTE national office by Friday, March 6, 2025.
-Moderators for breakout sessions should respond to the invitation online no later than 11:59PM EDT Thursday, April 10, 2025.
+Formal letters of invitation are sent by e-mail from the CSTE national office by Friday, March 6, 2026.
+Moderators for breakout sessions should respond to the invitation online no later than 11:59PM EDT Wednesday, April 1, 2026 by completing the 2026 CSTE Annual Conference Moderator Response Form.
 Moderators that fail to respond by the deadline will be considered accepted and expected to attend.
-If you can no longer moderate a session, then contact your CSTE Program Staff Lead immediately so they can find a replacement moderator.

 Presentation Time

 In order to respect presenters and the audience, all presentations must not exceed their allotted timeframes.
 Presenting author presentation times will vary depending on the session.
-Presentation times can be accessed through your online invitation information in your Speaker Cetner.
-A direct link to your personal Speaker Center can be found in your invitation e-mail.
+Presentation times can be accessed through your online invitation information in your OpenWater account.
+A direct link to your personal OpenWater account can be found in your moderator invitation e-mail.

 Presentation Format